How to Perform an Information Security Gap Analysis

 The cyber threat landscape is ever-evolving, and the security controls that worked for your organization yesterday may no longer be sufficient today.
 Cyberattacks happen every second, and a security breach can result in the loss of clients’ confidential information, potentially leading to financial penalties and a damaged reputation.

-Why is an IT security gap analysis important?
+Why is an IT Security Gap Analysis Important?

 A cyber security gap can have many causes.
-In general, it is a lack of awareness about an organization’s internal controls that can lead to these gaps.
+In general, a lack of awareness about an organization’s internal controls can lead to these gaps.
 Notable security gaps include weak credentials, insider threats, outdated software, and malware.
 Thankfully, by building up awareness, you can reduce these gaps and lessen the chance of a data breach.

 1. Select an industry-standard security framework

-By selecting an industry-standard security framework, you will have the baseline best practices that you can measure and compare against your own security program.
-One of the most common frameworks is the ISO/IEC – 27002 standard.
+By selecting an industry-standard security framework, you have the baseline best practices that you can measure and compare against your own security program.
+One of the most common frameworks is the ISO/IEC 27002 standard.
 This particular framework provides best practices on information security management, covering key security areas such as assessment, access control, physical security, change management, and more.

 2. Evaluate your staff and processes